watson-intu/self-sdk/docs/workshops-devcon/6/lab-docs/workshop_6.md

 ## 4. Configuring your Intu instance to include the camera sensor

-### 1. Retrieving the credentials for your Organization in the Intu Gateway
+### A. Retrieving the credentials for your Organization in the Intu Gateway

 1. [Log in to the Intu Gateway](https://rg-gateway.mybluemix.net/).